 How to execute a garage door insulation project?

 A new R-18 garage door costs around $1400; so it doesn’t pay to replace yours based on the energy savings alone.
 However, you can add insulation, doorstop weather stripping, and a new bottom seal to your existing garage door to gain some comfort as well as savings.
 The project can be completed in about 4 hours under $200.
-You just have to buy the relevant materials from any home center and gather up a tape, straightedge, saw, dusk mask, utility knife, a hammer, and nails.
+You just have to buy the relevant materials from any home center and gather up a tape measure, straightedge, saw, dusk mask, a utility knife, a hammer, and nails.
 Here is a summary of how to do it.

 2. Measure, mark, and install